-I liked it and I think you will too.
-As long as it’s not out of your budget and you’re not on a diet with any kind of restrictions, RealEats is a great option for quick, filling, and healthy dinners.
+I liked it and I think you might too.
+As long as you can afford it and you're not on a strict diet, RealEats is a good choice for fast, satisfying, and healthy dinners.

 The food is satisfying and tasty, and the sous-vide packaging helps keep it fresh and nutritious.

 I also liked the add-ons, even though you can very easily ramp up the cost of your order without noticing.
 But if you’re careful, it’s a nice way to make customizations and taste new things without having to purchase the entire meal.

 Plus, all the meals are less than 600 calories – fantastic news for people who want to maintain a healthy weight while enjoying good food.

 The price per serving at RealEats varies according to the plan you choose.
 The lowest price per serving is Price: Missing Product real-eats, for 12 entrees and 12 breakfasts per week, but this only works for couples or families.
 If you choose the 4-meal plan and skip breakfast, you’ll pay a whopping $14.99 per serving.
 All deliveries have free shipping.